 Sparks ran away early and beat Karl Schilling, the former Canton High All-American soccer player, by 46 seconds.
 In the women’s race, Avon High senior Sara Leavens, the youngest woman to win the race a year ago at the age of 16, won for the second straight year with a 21 second win over East Hartland’s Kathleen Shaw.

 But the biggest story of this race was the sea of red sprinkled throughout the field of over 460 runners that ran the 3.1 mile race.
-More than 100 runners donned bright red jerseys with the logo of the comic book character The Flash on the front running in memory of the late Gordon Keller, the Canton and triathlete who died in a tragic cycling accident in June.
+More than 100 runners donned bright red jerseys with the logo of the comic book character The Flash on the front running in memory of the late Gordon Keller, the Canton resident and triathlete who died in a tragic cycling accident in June.

 Keller, 42, had participated in several triathlons including the 2014 Olympic Age Group nationals in Milwaukee and the 2017 Half Ironman Eagleman Maryland where he placed ninth in his age group.
 He had recently qualified for the Ironman 70.3 World Championship (1.2 mile swim, 56-mile cycling, 13.1 mile run) in Chattanooga, Tennessee.